Viola-Siemens/Biome-Modifier-for-Fabric/README.md

 ## Abstract

-This is a library mod that allows users utilize datapacks to modify biomes easily and compatibly.
+This is a library mod that allows users utilize datapacks to modify biomes, dimensions and noise generators easily and compatibly.

 ## Usage for Developers